Areas of Practice

 The term “accident” can be misleading.
 When children hurt each other unintentionally, we often chide the harmed child to forgive because it was “an accident.”
 Because the other child didn’t intend to hurt, all should be forgiven.
 As adults, we are held to certain higher standards, referred to in the law as “duties.”
 As the driver of a car, you learn the rules of the road and all drivers are expected to follow those rules.

 Since the person who caused the injuries can’t uninjure you, the law is limited.
-Instead, your claim for injuries has to be translated into money damages.
+Instead, your claim for injuries has to be translated into monetary damages.
 It is the only way to try to put you back into the position you were in before the accident.
 That is the reason we purchase car insurance – to pay for our damages or the other person’s damages if an accident happens.
 So, how are your damages calculated?

 First, you are entitled to recover for your medical expenses and any other direct monetary loss you suffered as a result of the injury.
-The ambulance and hospital bills, doctor bills, chiropractic bills and physical therapy are just a few examples of medical expenses you may incur.
-Some lesser known expenses are the mileage required to travel to and from your doctor appointments, time lost from work due to your injuries and prescription/pharmacy costs.
+The ambulance and hospital bills, doctor bills, chiropractic bills, and physical therapy are just a few examples of medical expenses you may incur.
+Some lesser-known expenses are the mileage required to travel to and from your doctor appointments, time lost from work due to your injuries, and prescription/pharmacy costs.
 The money you recover for these direct expenses is meant to put you back financially to the position you would have been in had the accident not occurred.

 The State of Arizona also recognizes intangible damages – commonly referred to as pain and suffering – but it includes much more than just pain and suffering.
-A person injured due to the fault of another is supposed to recover an amount of money that will fairly compensate you for: the nature, extent and duration of your injury (whether the injury was particularly painful, how long it took to recover and how severely injured you were); the pain, discomfort, suffering, disability, disfigurement and anxiety experienced; any wages you lost or will lose over the course of your lifetime as a result of the injury and your loss of enjoyment of life.
+A person injured due to the fault of another is supposed to recover an amount of money that will fairly compensate you for: the nature, extent, and duration of your injury (whether the injury was particularly painful, how long it took to recover, and how severely injured you were); the pain, discomfort, suffering, disability, disfigurement, and anxiety experienced; any wages you lost or will lose over the course of your lifetime as a result of the injury and your loss of enjoyment of life.

 Sounds pretty easy, right?
 Sometimes.
-If you have found this webpage, you may be wondering why you need to hire a lawyer to help you with your claim against the other person’s insurance company.
+If you have found this webpage, you may be wondering why you need to hire a personal injury lawyer to help you with your claim against the other person’s insurance company.
 The answer isn’t a one size fits all solution.
 But one thing is certain in all cases, the insurance company is not on your side.
 Insurance is a business, a very successful business.
 What makes insurance companies successful is bringing in lots of money and paying out much less.
 It is literally their job to pay you as little as you will accept to release their insured and close the claim.
 If it sounds like we are trying to say that insurance companies are evil, that’s not the case.
 To them, it’s just business.
 To you, it’s personal.

-To recap, they have more time, money and energy than you do.
+To recap, they have more time, money, and energy than you do.
 And in Arizona, they have one other advantage, if you can’t reach an agreement on the value of your claim and you must file a lawsuit, you cannot name the insurance company.
 You must sue the person who caused the accident.
 And when the case goes to trial, we can’t even mention insurance.
 It’s the law.
 What that means is that when a conservative Arizona jury hears about your accident, they see Joe Defendant who is an average guy sitting in a chair.
 He may even admit he made a “mistake” and caused an “accident.”
 The jury may even assume that you have already collected money from insurance and are just being greedy by filing a lawsuit against this poor schmuck.

 Having a lawyer is often beneficial.
 We understand the process because we do it every day.
 Fite Law Group can help you find medical providers who are willing to wait for payment until the conclusion of your claim.
-A lawyer takes over gathering information, communicating with the insurance company, presenting your claim in the best way possible and negotiating for the best resolution.
+A lawyer takes over gathering information, communicating with the insurance company, presenting your claim in the best way possible, and negotiating for the best resolution.
 A lawyer can file a lawsuit and navigate the court system if necessary.
 We can negotiate the reduction of liens (claims against the recovery money).
 Essentially, a lawyer helps level the playing field.
-We invest our time, money and energy leaving you free to recover and move on with your life, knowing that your case is in good hands.
+We invest our time, money, and energy leaving you free to recover and move on with your life, knowing that your case is in good hands.

 Fite Law Group isn’t just any law firm, either.
 We believe the client comes first.
 No matter the circumstances, we will treat you with respect.
 We guarantee effective, aggressive representation and our reputation and history of successful litigation speaks for itself.
 Our consistent track record of uncompromising ethics instills confidence and trust.
-We use cutting edge technologies that allow us to respond quickly and give you the most relevant information and perspectives on your case.
+We use cutting-edge technologies that allow us to respond quickly and give you the most relevant information and perspectives on your case.
 Come find out for yourself.

 Our fees for injury cases are typically 1/3 of the total recovery if we can resolve your claim without filing a lawsuit.
 Costs are separate.
 We pay those up front for things like ordering medical records and police reports.
-Obviously we can’t rewrite the whole agreement here, but it’s all pretty standard and we are happy to answer any questions you may have.
+Obviously, we can’t rewrite the whole agreement here, but it’s all pretty standard and we are happy to answer any questions you may have.
 One other thing: clients of the law firm have the cell phone number of one of our partners.
 That way if you need to talk to a lawyer TODAY, you can.
 Of course, we also have wonderful and capable support staff who may be able to handle your request, but you’ll never be prevented from speaking with your lawyer.